williamShuppert/TodoProject/readme.md

 # Todo Project
-A simple full stack todo application (UI, API, and DB) with JWT Authentication.
+A simple full stack todo application (UI, API, and DB) with JWT Authorization.
 Built for CSE 385

 ## Setup